 So, what is the difference between these titles?

 For starters, licensed and educational requirements can vary by state.
-In general, titles that include terms like “mental health” or “clinical” are licensed to diagnose and treat mental illnesses and disorders, while the others may not.
+In general, titles that include terms like “mental health” or “clinical” are licensed to diagnose and treat mental illnesses and disorders, while others may not.
 However, licensed professional counselors may provide a broader range of counseling in areas like career counseling or domestic violence.

 What Is an LPC License?

 LPC stands for both licensed professional counselors and the license that certifies these professionals.
 The license is issued at the state level, so the specific requirements vary.
-The Council for Accreditation of Counseling and Related Educational Programs (CACREP) accredits master’s degree programs in related fields to help students prepare for the licensing process.
+The Council for Accreditation of Counseling and Related Educational Programs (CACREP) accredits master’s degree licensed professional counselor programs in related fields to help students prepare for the licensing process.

 What Does an LPC Do?